23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 The advertisement starts with exchanging diamond gifts in an Indian household, but the main focus is on the tea slurping episode.

-In the end, this ad efficiently mixes its product marketing with the emotional aspect which denotes the success of this campaign.
+In the end, this ad efficiently mixes its product marketing with the emotional aspect, which denotes the success of this campaign.

 Altogether, this ad is a great example of connecting with a massive amount of audience with a positive message.

-10. Happydent (Bright Palace Light Advertisement)
+13. Happydent (Bright Palace Light Advertisement)

 Video Source: YouTube

-Here a man is presented with super white teeth glowing like a light after chewing Happydent.
+Here, a man is presented with super white teeth glowing like a light after chewing Happydent.

 Creativity is an unavoidable part of any thought-provoking advertisement.
 However, Happydent wants to convey the message that their chewing gum has effective teeth-whitening elements in a fun way.
+The brand has successfully won a million people’s attention with its attempt, and it is still an impactful Indian TV ad example.

-11. Cricket Ad by Cadbury Dairy Milk
+14. Cricket Ad by Cadbury Dairy Milk

 Video Source: YouTube

-An old Indian version of Cadbury dairy milk and cricket advertisement is an iconic example of popular Indian ads.
+An old Indian version of Cadbury Dairy Milk and cricket advertisement is an iconic example of popular Indian ads.
 Cadbury is famous for its attractive ad campaigns, which mainly focus on its products and their goodness.

 However, though children mostly like chocolates here, Cadbury targeted a vast demography.
 They made this advertisement intriguing for both adults and teenagers as well.